1linden/NBA_Akinator/README.md

 ## Technologies Used
 - Python
-- Tkinter – desktop GUI
+- tkinter – desktop GUI
-- Pandas – dataset processing
+- pandas – dataset processing
-- NBA Stats API – player data
+- nba_api – player data

 ## License
 This project is for educational purposes and is not affiliated with the NBA.